Ramón Castilla: President of the Republic

 In 1845, Castilla won the Peruvian presidential elections and was sworn in in April of that year.
-During this time the guano export boom was rapidly expanding, largely due to treaties signed with the British company Antony Gibbs, which had commercialized the guano in Europe.
-Important urban projects began during this period too, such as the first railroad from Lima to Callao, which helped in the transportation of the guano from the production centers ready to be shipped abroad.
+During this time, the guano export boom was rapidly expanding, largely due to treaties signed with the British company Antony Gibbs, which had commercialized the guano trade in Europe.
+Important urban projects began during this period, too, such as the first railroad from Lima to Callao, which helped in the transportation of guano from the production centers ready to be shipped abroad.

+The discovery and commercialization of guano united sectors of the elite around the formation of a stronger state capable of administering these resources.
+Castilla established an accounting office that produced Peru’s first official budget in 1847, reopened the Bellavista Military Academy to professionalize the army, and repressed several uprisings in 1848 and 1849.
+In 1851, he oversaw the construction of South America’s first railway, linking Lima with the port of Callao.

 After six years in power, Castilla was succeeded by José Rufino Echenique.
 In 1854, however, another rebellion was led in Peru's second-largest city, Arequipa, by Castilla himself, who was largely urged by other Peruvian liberals to help in the suppression of slavery in the country.

-On December 3, 1854, in the city of Huancayo, an abolition of slavery law was passed.
-As this law was being applied, Castilla confronted and defeated Echenique in the Battle of La Palma on January 5, 1855.
+On 3 December 1854, during his second term, in the city of Huancayo, an abolition of slavery law was passed.
+This was a big blow to elites engaged in quasi-slave labor in the highlands, both in the agricultural and the mining sector.
+As this law was being applied, Castilla confronted and defeated Echenique in the Battle of La Palma on 5 January 1855.